EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing.

-Amplification attacks with CoAP unfortunately are not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments. {{CoAP-Report}} and
+Amplification attacks with CoAP are unfortunately not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments. {{CoAP-Report}} and
 {{CoAP-Wild}} report average amplification factors of 27 and 34 respectively from a single response to a GET request for /.well-known/core to the default UDP port 5683.
 NoSec CoAP servers accessible over the Internet are mostly concentrated to a few countries and a few implementations, which do not follow the recommendations in Section 11.3 of [RFC7252].
+According to Radware {{DDoS-Report}}, CoAP was behind a significant part of DDoS attacks in Q4 2020 and Q1 2021, but not in Q2 and Q3 of 2021.

 An amplification attack using a single response is illustrated in {{ampsingle}}.
 If the response is c times larger than the request, the amplification factor is c.